 Can I add notes and highlighting to my G-Book®, and print out its pages?

 Yes!
 If you use the free, downloadable Adobe Reader (version 7 or later), you can add comments to most G-Books.
 Adobe Acrobat and some third-party pdf readers also include annotation features, as do some of the pdf apps available for tablets.
-If a particular G-Book's license restricts annotation, it will be clearly indicated in the item's description in our store.
 Look for the label Annotate Pages: Yes, in Adobe Reader 7+, Acrobat 7+, or similar text.
 As this article is being written, all our current G-Books permit annotation, like this:

 We won't cover Adobe Reader's commenting features in full, but here's a quick introduction to get you started.
 The annotation features were introduced with version 7, which was used to prepare these instructions.
 Later editions might change the location or function of some of the tools we discuss here.

 First, choose View | Toolbars and click Drawing Markups.
 Then repeat and select Commenting.
 (If you can't select these toolbars, first choose View | Show Toolbars and try again.)
 These two toolbars contain the commenting tools you'll most likely be using (though there are more, like adding Stamps to your books).
 You'll also see how to access these markup tools from the Tools menu, but opening the toolbars makes the tools easy to recognize.

 Now refer to the numbered items in the illustration above as you read below: